ETAAcademy/ETAAcademy-ZK-Meme/54_Lattice_BDLOP_ZKP.md

 ### 3.1 Two Types of Zero-Knowledge Proof Protocols: Multiplicative and Linear Relations

-Zero-Knowledge Proofs (ZKPs) are cryptographic protocols that allow one party (the **prover**) to convince another party (the **verifier**) that they know a certain piece of information, without revealing anything about the information itself.
-In lattice-based cryptography, ZKPs are often used to demonstrate knowledge of secrets while maintaining privacy.
 Two fundamental types of zero-knowledge proof protocols—**Multiplicative Relations** and **Linear Relations**—are essential in lattice-based cryptographic systems.
 Here we explore these two types of protocols, along with the corresponding commitment schemes and optimizations.

 #### 1) Multiplicative Relation Zero-Knowledge Proof